flutter/website/src/development/tools/devtools/memory.md

   Child? child = Child();

   // The `child` object was allocated in memory.
-  // It is now retained from garbage collection
+  // It's now retained from garbage collection
   // by one retaining path (root …-> myFunction -> child).

   Parent? parent2 = Parent()..child = child;